akhildesai20/sentence-highlighter/SETUP-TRUSTED-PUBLISHERS.md

 ### "Package name already exists"

-- Check if the package name is available: https://www.npmjs.com/package/sentence-highlighter
+- Check if the package name is available: https://www.npmjs.com/package/@akhildesai20/sentencehighlighter
-- If taken, you may need to use a scoped package: `@akhildesai20/sentence-highlighter`
+- Package is published as: `@akhildesai20/sentencehighlighter`

 ### Workflow Not Triggering